 Adoption of Guaranty

-The undersigned ("Guarantor") has reviewed the foregoing Interim Master Terms Agreement by and between Counterparty and UBS and hereby agrees that the terms of the Guaranty, together with any amendments, if any, thereto, issued by Guarantor in favor of Enron North America Corp. dated ___________________ (the “ENA Guaranty”) shall support Counterparty’s obligations under the Interim Master Terms Agreement, and are hereby adopted and agreed to as if the terms thereof were set forth verbatim herein, without modification other than (i) the replacement of all references to ENA with UBS and (ii) the replacement of all references to the Reference Agreement with the Interim Master Terms Agreement (the ENA Guaranty as so adopted and modified, the "Restated Guaranty").
+The undersigned ("Guarantor") has reviewed the foregoing Interim Master Terms Agreement by and between Counterparty and UBS and hereby agrees that the terms and conditions of the Guaranty, together with any amendments, thereto, issued by Guarantor in favor of Enron North America Corp. dated ___________________ (the “ENA Guaranty”) shall support Counterparty’s obligations under the Interim Master Terms Agreement, and are hereby adopted and agreed to as if the terms thereof were set forth verbatim herein, without modification other than (i) the replacement of all references to ENA with references to UBS and (ii) the replacement of all references to the Reference Agreement with references to the Interim Master Terms Agreement (the ENA Guaranty as so adopted and modified, the "Restated Guaranty").
 Guarantor agrees to use commercially reasonable efforts to prepare, execute and deliver, at the earliest practicable date, a guaranty on the same terms and conditions as the Restated Guaranty (a "Replacement Guaranty"); provided, however, that the terms and conditions of the Restated Guaranty shall be enforceable by UBS against Guarantor notwithstanding any failure to execute and deliver a Replacement Guaranty, and no such failure shall cause the Restated Guaranty to be void, unenforceable, terminated, ineffective or otherwise inapplicable.
 Guarantor represents and warrants that it has the power to execute and deliver this Adoption of Guaranty and perform its obligations under this Adoption of Guaranty and the Restated Guaranty and has taken all necessary action to authorize such execution, delivery and performance.

 Agreed to and Accepted